Gateway to NUCALA

 Specialty pharmacies are different than traditional pharmacies because they focus on certain diseases that require more specialized medications, like NUCALA.
 If you take NUCALA at home, a specialty pharmacy will be used to ship your medicine directly to your home.
 If you receive NUCALA in your doctor’s office, your doctor may or may not use a specialty pharmacy.

 To fill your prescription, your specialty pharmacy will work through the approval process directly with your insurance company.
 During this process, your specialty pharmacy will need to call you to discuss important information and collect your co-pay.
-If you don't return calls from the specialty pharmacy, this will delay your prescription, so make sure to answer unknown calls and check your voicemail for messages that refer to a "prescription" and be sure to call them back.
+If you don't return calls from the specialty pharmacy, this will delay your prescription.
+Sometimes a specialty pharmacy may call from an unknown number, so check your voicemail for messages that refer to a “prescription” and be sure to call them back.
 Once you’ve paid your co-pay, NUCALA will be shipped directly to you if you use NUCALA at home, or it will be shipped directly to your doctor if you receive NUCALA in your doctor’s office.

 In some cases your doctor may make arrangements for you to receive NUCALA from the doctor’s office without using a specialty pharmacy.
 In those instances, you may need to pay your co-pay to the doctor rather than paying the specialty pharmacy.
 Be sure to ask your doctor what to expect.